-Travel to Greece is back again, with budget airlines close to their usual summer schedules and the sun shining on half-full resorts from Ithaca to Evia.
+Travel to Greece is back, passenger locator forms have been scrapped and budget airlines are ramping up their flight schedules for a busy Easter and summer season.
 But can we buy there, can we move there, what do we need for a golden visa or retirement visa and what’s happened to prices?
 We asked two experts on buying in Greece your top questions, as sent in to us at email@example.com.

 Your Greek property and buying questions

-Where are the more expensive and cheaper areas to buy this summer?
+Where are the more expensive and cheaper areas to buy this year?

 The most famous islands are always the more expensive: Santorini, Paros, Naxos, maybe Corfu… Athens is closer in price to those more expensive islands too.
 Somewhere like Crete offers more options, because the south of the island is cheaper than the north.